 The Discipline Matrix is a tool used by administrators when students have committed serious violations of the Code of Student Conduct.
-This tool is designed to offer consistency at all levels across the District so that students are disciplined fairly from school to school when their behavior requires punishment beyond the classroom.
-There are two different versions of the Matrix: one for grades K-5 and one for grades 6-12.
+This tool is designed to offer consistency at all levels across the District so that students are disciplined fairly from school to school when their behavior requires a consequence beyond the classroom.
+There are four different versions of the Discipline Matrix, which assign interventions and consequences for grades K-2, 3-5,6-8 and 9-12.
 If you have questions about the Discipline Matrix, contact your school administrator or visit browardschools.com/codeofconduct.